 The 3 scenario required for record keeping

-Almost everyone who uses an automobile for business should be keeping records of some kind to substantiate their tax deductions.
+Almost everyone who uses an automobile for business should be keeping records of some kind to substantiate their business tax deductions.

 If your circumstances match any of the following scenario, you should be maintaining records for vehicle use.